Leica CL vs Sony A6000

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the A6000 is 1 percent smaller.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-With 24.1MP, the CL offers a higher resolution than the A6000 (24MP), but the CL nevertheless has marginally larger individual pixels (pixel pitch of 3.92μm versus 3.91μm for the A6000) due to its larger sensor.
-Moreover, the CL is a somewhat more recent model (by 3 years and 9 months) than the A6000, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+With 24.1MP, the CL offers a slightly higher resolution than the A6000 (24MP), but the CL nevertheless has marginally larger individual pixels (pixel pitch of 3.92μm versus 3.91μm for the A6000) due to its larger sensor.
+Moreover, the CL is a much more recent model (by 3 years and 9 months) than the A6000, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the CL has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the CL provides a higher video resolution than the A6000.
 It can shoot video footage at 4K/30p, while the Sony is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the CL offers a substantially higher resolution than the one in the A6000 (2360k vs 1440k dots).
 The adjacent table lists some of the other core features of the Leica CL and Sony A6000 along with similar information for a selection of comparators.